Field-induced states and thermodynamics of the frustrated Heisenberg antiferromagnet on a square lattice: Quantum model

 \subsubsection{Magnetization curves}

-Figure~\ref{fig:M} presents zero-temperature magnetization curves, where we normalizated the saturation magnetization to $m=1$.
+Figure~\ref{fig:M} presents zero-temperature magnetization curves, where we normalized the saturation magnetization to $m=1$.
+In addition to finite-size results, we show estimates for the behavior of the infinite system by the dashed red lines.
+Following Ref.~\cite{Bonner1964}, this estimate is in general obtained by connecting the midpoints of the finite-size steps for the largest available system size $N$.
+The exception are suspected plateaux: here we use the corners of the steps instead.
+The main bias in this extrapolated curves is whether or not we expect a plateau and we refer to the discussion below for further details on this point.

 For reference, we include the plain square-lattice case with $J_2=0$ (Fig.~\ref{fig:M}(a)) that has been investigated in detail previously, see for example Ref.~\cite{Honecker2004}, including the $N=40$ results.
 Here, we find a smooth curve in the thermodynamic limit with an upwards curvature that ends in a logarithmic singularity.
 This behavior is characteristic of a two-dimensional quantum spin system, and has been analytically predicted for the present case by second-order spin-wave theory \cite{Nikuni1998}.

 Figure~\ref{fig:M}(b) presents the results for the highly frustrated case $J_2/J_1=1/2$.
 Here, we have no evidence for particular features around $m=1/2$ and thus have drawn a smooth curve as estimate for the behavior in the limit $N \to \infty$.
 However, the transition to saturation is exceptionally steep in this case, as is demonstrated by the inset to Fig.~\ref{fig:M}(b).
 This behavior can be traced to the degeneracy of the one-magnon spectrum arising at $J_2/J_1=1/2$, see Eq.~(\ref{omegaKhalf}).
 This degeneracy gives rise to excitations localized along horizontal or vertical lines across the lattice \cite{Schulenburg2002} and thus leads to a finite-size jump to saturation of size $\delta m = 1/L$ for an $L \times L$ square geometry.
 In the thermodynamic limit, this is expected to give rise to a square-root singularity with a logarithmic correction at the saturation field $h_{\rm sat}$ \cite{Jackeli04}.